Dan944/project/README.md

 # Final project of Wang Shuai
-Based on a Pytorch implementation of YOLOv3, prompt three improvement for YOLOv3
+Based on a Pytorch implementation of YOLOv3, prompt three improvement for YOLOv3.
+If any problems met, please e-mail to sc17s2w@leeds.ac.uk with no hesitation.

 ## Prepare work